Master's Thesis · 2026

 Design tips for VR developers

-The most actionable output of this research: a growing library of evidence-based design tips for VR developers working with diegetic and non-diegetic UI in narrative experiences.
+A planned next step from this research: a library of evidence-based design tips for VR developers working with diegetic and non-diegetic UI in narrative experiences.